MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_DEMO.md

           <h1>Contact Contoso Conferencing</h1>
         </header>
     ```
-3. Add the following HTML markup immediately after the **&lt;/article&gt;** tag near the end of the document.
+3. Add the following HTML markup immediately after the **&lt;/article&gt;** tag near the end of the document such that the code should look as follows:
     ```html
         ...
         </article>